digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/security.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 Canton keys can still be manually rotated even if externally stored in a KMS.
-To do that we can use the same ref:`standard rotate key commands <rotating-canton-keys>` or, if we already have a KMS key to rotate to, run the following command:
+To do that we can use the same :ref:`standard rotate key commands <rotating-canton-keys>` or, if we already have a KMS key to rotate to, run the following command:

 .. literalinclude:: /canton/includes/mirrored/enterprise/app/src/test/scala/com/digitalasset/canton/integration/tests/security/RotateAwsKmsKeyIntegrationTest.scala